vjekoart/eigen-ui/Readme.md

 ### First phase: extra minimal

 * Openbox window theme
-* Terminal color palette: identify and change that painful blue color
-	* Color is okay if run outside tmux?
 * gmrun on startup, check styling options
 * On startup, in `openbox/autostart.sh`
 	* Don't have an explicit resolution but rather set preferred on for the active screen, i.e. 1920x1200 on laptop and 1920x1080 for TV